Avadhut-R-M/microblogging/README.md

-## Create DB for project
+## Create DB for the project
 1. Install PostgreSQL.
-2. Open PostgreSQL command line with command
+2. Open the PostgreSQL command line with a command
    ```shell
    psql postgres
    ```
-3. Create user
+3. Create a user
    ```SQL
    CREATE USER test WITH PASSWORD 'test';
    ```
-4. Create Database
+4. Create a Database
    ```SQL
    CREATE DATABASE test OWNER test;
    ```
-5. Grant permission to user
+5. Grant permission to the user
    ```SQL
    GRANT ALL PRIVILEGES ON DATABASE test TO test;
    ```
-6. Install Redis if not installed on system.
+6. Install Redis if not installed on the system.
-7. Start redis server
+7. Start the Redis server
-   1. for linux
+   1. for Linux
       ```shell
       sudo systemctl start redis-server.service
       ```